GRANT-LED INITIATIVES

 Hospital-Home Care Collaboration

-Under a grant from the Mother Cabrini Health Foundation, the Iroquois Healthcare Association (IHA), the Home Care Association of New York State Education & Research (HCA E&R), and the Healthcare Association of New York State (HANYS) have developed a Statewide Hospital-Home Care Collaboration program.
-The purpose of this program is to improve hospital-home care synchronization for front-end/pre-acute hospital care as well as far-end/post-hospital care, recovery, and long term support.
+Under a grant from the Mother Cabrini Health Foundation, the Iroquois Healthcare Association (IHA), the Home Care Association of New York State Education & Research (HCA E&R), and the Healthcare Association of New York State (HANYS) developed a Statewide Hospital-Home Care Collaboration program.
+The purpose of this program was to improve hospital-home care synchronization for front-end/pre-acute hospital care as well as far-end/post-hospital care, recovery, and long term support.